HnZGaming/Gaalsien/Instance/motd.md

 * All parties must meet and agree before open-fire.
 * Failing to do so will be subject to permanent ban.

-**NOTE**: There's a designated PvP area where the rules above don't apply.
+**NOTE**: There's a free-style PvP area where the rules above do NOT apply.

 ## Building Limits